 Course Info: HACU-0209-2

 Video I is an introductory video production course.
-Over the course of the semester, students will gain experience in pre-production, production and post-production techniques as well as learn to think and look critically about the making of the moving image.
-We will engage with the legacy and trajectory of video as a specific visual medium for expression and provocation, and we will apply black studies, queer theory and practice, feminism, and media activism as a lens and sounding board in relation to issues of representation, spectatorship, identification, production, and distribution.
-Projects are designed to develop basic technical proficiency in the video medium as well as the necessary working skills and mental discipline so important to a successful working process.
-Final production projects will experiment with established media genres.
-Readings, screenings, in-class critiques and discussion will focus on media analysis and the role of technology in image production.
+Over the course of the semester, students will gain experience in pre-production, production, and post-production techniques as well as learn to think and look critically about the making of the moving image.
+We will engage with video as a specific visual medium for expression with a specific focus on live-ness in time-based media in direct action, installation, and performance.
+The thematic focus of this course will critically engage issues of presence, process, technology, the body, and site.
+Also of importance is the nature of video as an immediate, electronic technology.
+Labs, workshops, sketches, and exercises are designed to develop basic technical proficiency in the video medium to facilitate experimentation and support imaginative risk-taking in media production.
+Collaborations across discipline, research projects, and extensive collaborative work in the Live Television Studio and a collective research project into an early video, entitled "Crowdsourcing the Canon," will provide a platform for students to explore and activate their artistic process in this medium.
+Readings, screenings, in-class critiques and discussion will focus on the relationship between form and content and the role of technology in image production.